Chemical Equilibrium, Chemical reactions types, complete reactions and reversible reactions

 NaCl + AgNO3 → NaNO3 + AgCl ↓

-When a strip of magnesium metal is placed in hydrochloric acid solution, hydrogen gas evolved.
+When a strip of magnesium metal is placed in a hydrochloric acid solution, hydrogen gas evolves.

 Mg + 2HCl → MgCl2 + H2 ↑